german-bortoli/slack-app-bot/README.md

 Now, we’ll create a new Slack app.
 Slack apps are small applications that provide specific functionalities within a workspace.
 You can install a preexisting Slack application by signing into your Slack workspace and searching for applications within the Slack app directory.

-The Slack app we’ll create is a knowledge base that helps employees within our fictional organization quickly find answers to FAQs.

 To create a new Slack application, head to the [Slack API](https://api.slack.com/apps/) dashboard.
 Click the Create New App button on the top right.

 Then select the option to create "From an app manifest", select the workspace, and paste the YAML file located in [./config/app-manifest.yaml](./config/app-manifest.yaml)